 In order to fully exploit advantages for systems integration offered by Simcenter Amesim, Aeroconseil is currently studying interoperability issues so it can interface Simcenter Amesim with other simulation platforms.
 Another key issue is to choose an adequate level of modeling for a better tradeoff between accuracy and computer processing unit (CPU) time when running complex simulations.
 To accomplish that, Aeroconseil is investigating which parameters can be sacrificed to adapt the same model according to the goal of a specific analysis.

 “Thanks to its strong expertise in aircraft systems design, integration and validation, Aeroconseil’s positioning is mainly focused on the upper part of the V-cycle.
-In addition to advanced component design capabilities offered in Simcenter Amesim, Siemens PLM Software is currently strengthening its multi-domain systems integration offer.
+In addition to advanced component design capabilities offered in Simcenter Amesim, Siemens Digital Industries Software is currently strengthening its multi-domain systems integration offer.
 Our common goal is to combine industry expertise and the best-in-class design and validation tool.”

-“With Simcenter Amesim being employed by leading aircraft market players, Siemens PLM Software and Aeroconseil’s challenge today is to overcome systems integration issues by developing model consistency throughout the development cycle, and by allowing engineers to easily adapt them to different design phases and various types of studies,” adds Dietrich.
+“With Simcenter Amesim being employed by leading aircraft market players, Siemens Digital Industries Software and Aeroconseil’s challenge today is to overcome systems integration issues by developing model consistency throughout the development cycle, and by allowing engineers to easily adapt them to different design phases and various types of studies,” adds Dietrich.

 Moreover, since mastering the certification process is one of Aeroconseil’s competitive advantages, another potential area of cooperation could be the use of Simcenter Amesim when preparing certification documents.